NSYCoding/Lock-InDashboard/README.md

 - **GET /api/processes** - List all running processes
 - **POST /api/stop** - Stop a process by ID or name
 - **POST /api/add** - Start a new process
-- **GET /api/status** - Get system and server status

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License